benhoyt/benhoyt.github.com/writings/pyast64.md

 Enter pyast64
 -------------

 I've written a bunch of 8086 and 80386 assembly back in the day, but have never actually had the need to write 64-bit x86 code. ("What's this `rax` thing?
 I've only heard of `ax` and `eax`.")
 These days almost everything is 64-bit, and I spend most of my time (alas) on macOS, so I'm generating x86-64 code for macOS.
-It wouldn't be hard to port it Linux, though Windows might be a bit more work.
+It wouldn't be hard to port it to Linux, though Windows might be a bit more work.

 Outputting assembly source is easier than outputting machine code and an executable directly, so that's what I did, letting `as` and `ld` take care of assembly and linking.
 I'm not a fan of AT&T assembly syntax, but that's what's built in, so I used it.